What Music Directors and Composers Do

 Music directors, also called conductors, lead orchestras and other musical groups during performances and recording sessions.
+Composers write and arrange original music in a variety of musical styles.

 - Select musical arrangements and compositions to be performed for live audiences or recordings